luispedro/pythonvision_org/tutorial.md

     Imaging Library (PIL), which is not the same as numpy (in fact, you have to convert back and forth).
-For the kind of image processing that I will be talking about, this does not matter as PIL is targetted towards other types of image manipulation.
+For the kind of image processing that I will be talking about, this does not matter as PIL is targeted towards other types of image manipulation.

 [^2]: This is so useful that, if you are familiar with the shell, you
     might consider setting up an alias *pylab=ipython -pylab*.
 The pylab